-We’re in love with this beautiful Poster of a tattooed Berber woman
+We’re in love with this beautiful Poster of a tattooed Amazigh woman.

 What is the difference between Amazigh and Tuareg?

-Tuaregs are known for their handmade Silver jewelry and Amulets that incorporate geometric shapes (triangles, lozenges, diamonds) and Hamsa symbol that protects against the evil eye.
+Tuaregs are known for their handmade silver jewelry and Amulets that incorporate geometric shapes (triangles, lozenges, diamonds) and the Hamsa-hand symbol that protects against the evil eye.

 Amazigh tribes and types of weaving?

 Amazighs are famous for their refined and unique handmade rugs unearthed in the Atlas Mountains and exclusively woven by hand with natural wool.
-Berber rugs differ by tribe
+Amazigh rugs differ by tribe: